seilylook/seilylook.github.io/posts/infra_structure/kubernetes/cka/lab_test/index.md

 #### Answer

-Use the command kubectl describe and try to fix the issue.
+Use the command k describe and try to fix the issue.

 Solution manifest file to create a pvc called mysql-alpha-pvc as follows: